SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

 * cathub organize: For larger systematic datasets without reaction barriers, this approach will create folders and and arrange your data-files in the right location for you.

 * cathub make_folders: For smaller or more complicated datasets with reaction barriers, this method will only create your folders, and you will have to drop the files in the right location yourself.
-It's recommended to write a script to transfer files from one folder-structure to another in a systematic way, for example using :code:`shuttils.copyfile('/path/to/initial/file', '/path/to/final/file')`.
+It's recommended to write a script to transfer files from one folder-structure to another in a systematic way, for example using :code:`shutils.copyfile('/path/to/initial/file', '/path/to/final/file')`.

 cathub organize
 ................
 This tool will take all your structure files from a general folder and organize them in the right folder-structure that can be used for data submission.
 Note: this approach does not work for transition states / barrier calculations.
+Furthermore for some higher coverage calculations not all geometries might be assigned correctly.
+While we are working on this cathub organize might still give you a head start with file organization.

 To learn about the organize command, type::